CERCLA and EPCRA Continuous Release Reporting

 Section 103(a) of CERCLA "as amended" and EPA's implementing regulations (40 CFR 302.8 ) require that the person in charge of a vessel or facility immediately notify the National Response Center whenever a reportable quantity (RQ) or more of a CERCLA hazardous substance is released in any 24 hour period, unless the release is federally permitted.
 The purpose of this requirement is to notify officials of potentially dangerous releases so that they can evaluate the need for a response action.

 The continuous release reporting regulation provides a reduced reporting option for facilities that release hazardous substances in a manner that is continuous, and stable in quantity and rate.
+This reduced reporting is also applicable to releases of EHSs under EPCRA Section 304.

 To assist you with reporting continuous releases, EPA has developed a guide on the Reporting Requirements for Continuous Releases of Hazardous Substances that includes forms for written reports.
 The Guide provides an overview of the information required for the initial and first anniversary follow-up reports to assist your collection of the required information.